Calhoun County, Illinois: History

 Calhoun County was settled by Americans during the very early 19th century, and officially organized in 1825.
-It was named for Vice President John C. Calhoun, in addition to the Calhoun family that was prominent in the area at the time.
+It was named for Vice President John C. Calhoun.
 The southern side of the county, covered in thick forest, was untouched until the population began to expand in the late 1840s with the arrival of German immigrants.
 Land was cleared for farming, exporting lumber, and constructing spacious log barns, typically 200 sqft in size, which were a "trademark of successful German farmers."

 Calhoun County at the time of its creation in 1825.

 The John Shaw Cabin built c.
 1822.

 The territory was originally settled by indigenous people who occupied the resource-rich river valleys near waterways.
 The remains of their occupation have provided some of the most valuable archaeological information in the country.
 The county's archaeological record chronicles more than 10,000 years of continuous human occupation by Native Americans.

 In 1680, French explorer René-Robert Cavelier, Sieur de La Salle recorded in his diary historic Native American raids by the Iroquois against the Illinois tribes along the Illinois River.
 La Salle recounts the aftermath of a massacre of the Illinois by the Iroquois in South Calhoun County writing, "As the French drew near to the mouth of the Illinois, they saw a meadow to the right, and, on the farthest verge, several human figures erect, yet motionless.
 They landed and cautiously examined the place.
 The long grass was trampled down and all around were strewn the relics of the hideous orgies which formed the ordinary sequel of an Iroquois victory.
 The figures they had seen were the half consumed bodies of women still bound to the stakes where they had been tortured.
 Other sights there were, too revolting for record.
 All the remains were of women and children; the men, it seems, had fled, and left them to their fate.
 The French descended the river and soon came to the mouth."
 The massacre is noted as taking place in the last week of November 1680, about a mile above the site of the Deer Plain Ferry which is no longer in operation, at a place now known as Marshall's Landing.
 Many skulls, parts of skeletons, and weapons have still been found near this spot by farmers during plowing.